 Canadians depend on reliable, convenient and competitively priced transportation fuels.

 We all have a lot on the go.
 There’s the daily commute to work and school; trips to the hockey arena and soccer field; the family vacation; visits to family and friends.
 The list goes on – and then of course there’s the movement of all the goods and products we use in our daily lives.
-In fact, here in Canada, we use over 83 billion litres of gasoline, diesel and aviation fuels each year.
+In fact, here in Canada, we used over 73 billion litres of gasoline, diesel and aviation fuels last year.
 The industry that refines and distributes this fuel is helping to keep Canadians on the move.

 Where are we today?